theKashey/devolution/README.md

 ## Why?
 - ship more modern, more compact and more fast code to 85+% of your customers
-- do not worry about transpiling node_modules - use as modern code as you can
+- do not worry about transpiling node_modules - use as modern code as you can everywhere
-- run everywhere
+- don't be bound to the bundler

-- uses [swc](https://github.com/swc-project/swc) to be a blazing🔥 fast!  (actually it's not)
+- uses [swc](https://github.com/swc-project/swc) to be a blazing 🔥 fast! (actually it's disabled right now)
 - uses [jest-worker](https://github.com/facebook/jest/tree/master/packages/jest-worker) to consume all your CPU cores
-- users [terser](https://github.com/terser-js/terser) without mangling to compress the result
+- uses [terser](https://github.com/terser-js/terser) without mangling to compress the result

 ### TWO bundles to rule the world